Stockton schoolyard shooting: Suicide of perpetrator

 At approximately 11:48 a.m., Purdy committed suicide by shooting himself once in the right temple with a Taurus 9mm pistol.
 He had fired 106 rounds of ammunition —the vast majority at or in the direction of children —within the space of approximately three minutes.
 He was still alive when emergency responders first observed his body lying on the fringes of the playground at 11:50 a.m., although he died of his wound shortly thereafter.

 Prior to embarking on his spree, Purdy had symbolically dressed in combat fatigues including a green flak jacket worn beneath a camouflage shirt jacket upon which he had inscribed "PLO", "Libya", and "Death to the Great Satin" [sic].
 His identity was quickly established via documents upon his person.
-A subsequent autopsy revealed no traces of drugs or alcohol in Purdy's bloodstream, although traces of caffeine indicated he had likely drank a final cup of coffee shortly before his death.
+A subsequent autopsy revealed no traces of drugs or alcohol in Purdy's bloodstream, although traces of caffeine indicated he had likely drunk a final cup of coffee shortly before his death.

 An inspection of Purdy's rifle revealed he had carved the words "freedom", "Earthman", "Victory", and "Hezbollah" upon the stock of the weapon; one pistol also bore the word "Victory" in white lettering upon the grip.

 Victims

 Five children were killed in the Stockton schoolyard shooting; thirty children and one teacher were wounded.
-Two of the children murdered, Ram Chun and Rathanar Or, were brought into classrooms prior to succumbing to their injuries; the other three children died in the playground.
-Several of those injured were critically wounded, although all would survive their injuries.
+Two of the murdered children, Ram Chun and Rathanar Or, were brought into classrooms prior to succumbing to their injuries; the other three died on the playground.
+Several of those injured were critically wounded, although all survived their injuries.

-Four of the children who died were of Cambodian ancestry, whereas one child was Vietnamese.
+Four of the children who died were of Cambodian ancestry, and the fifth was Vietnamese.
 All five fatalities were children of families who had emigrated to the U.S. as refugees —at least one of whom had been born inside a refugee camp.
 Furthermore, although the wounded consisted of children of all races, over two-thirds of the wounded were also of Southeast Asian ancestry.
 (Note: Sixty-nine percent of the wounded children were also of Southeast Asian ancestry, and twenty-five percent of the wounded were Caucasian.
 One wounded child was Native American, and one wounded child was Hispanic.)

 The five children killed in the Stockton schoolyard shooting.
 Left to right: Rathanar Or (9); Thuy Tran (6); Sokhim An (6); Oeun Lim (8); Ram Chun (6).